-Figure 3-2: Proposed location of new culverts (C1 to C5) and bridges (B1, B2) on active water courses (background map from https://shiny.niwa.co.nz/nzrivermaps/)
+Figure 3-2: Proposed location of new culverts (C1 to C5) and new bridges (B1 and B2) on active water courses (background map from https://shiny.niwa.co.nz/nzrivermaps/)

 An unnamed second-order tributary of Anaura Stream crosses the northern end of the alignment at C1 (Plate 3-21).
 This permanent watercourse is already piped under State Highway 2 and will remain in place.
-The existing culvert beneath State Highway 2 has a grating and is perched, causing a partial barrier to fish passage (Plate 4-20).
+The existing culvert beneath State Highway 2 has a grating and is perched, causing a partial barrier to fish passage (Plate 3-22).
 The watercourse is also piped beneath the railway corridor immediately upstream of State Highway 2.
 Upstream of State Highway 2 and the rail line, the watercourse appears to be fenced and is well shaded by a mix of native and exotic shrubs and trees.
 Downstream of State Highway 2, the stream is unfenced and subject to stock damage.

-The second stream crossing is an unnamed tributary of the Waikari River shown as C2.
-This second-order tributary receives runoff from State Highway 2 and adjacent farmland.
-It is a permanent watercourse.
+The second stream crossing is an unnamed tributary of the Waikari River, designated as C2.
+This second-order tributary is a permanent watercourse that receives runoff from State Highway 2 and adjacent farmland.
 The stream is unfenced and subject to stock damage (Plate 3-23 and Plate 3-24).
 Upstream and downstream of the crossing point, the stream is partially shaded by kanuka shrubland, due to the presence of steep banks which provide some protection from stock.
 There is a small waterfall (circa one metre drop) within the section to be piped.
-A very large waterfall is also present where this tributary drops into Waikare Gorge (refer Plate 3-37 in Section 0).
+A very large waterfall is also present where this tributary drops into Waikare Gorge (refer Plate 3-38 in Section 3.2.3).